NaravaTejasri/amro_assignment/README.md

 git clone https://github.com/NaravaTejasri/amro_assignment
 ```

-2. Go to the project directory `amro_assignment > frontend` and `amro_assignment > backend` in the terminal/command line and run the following command to install dependencies:
+2. Go to the project directory `amro_assignment > cd frontend` and `amro_assignment > cd backend` in the terminal/command line and run the following command to install dependencies:

 ```sh
 npm install